 Under the AGENT partnership, the USAID Office of Forestry and Biodiversity, the USAID Office of Gender Equality and Women’s Empowerment, and the International Union for Conservation of Nature (IUCN) published a new guide, Gender in Fisheries – A Sea of Opportunities.
 From understanding the roles women play throughout fisheries, to how gender-based violence (GBV) impacts the sector, the publication examines the evidence for why and how gender equality and women’s economic empowerment can be promoted through fisheries while strengthening sustainable results.

-This webinar will provide participants an in-depth look at important findings from the research, spanning the status of gender and wild-caught fisheries, the integrated benefits of a gender-informed approach, GBV as a specific concern in the sector, and new ongoing areas of evidence-finding demonstrating why gender matters for improved wild-caught fisheries management.
+This webinar provides participants an in-depth look at important findings from AGENT research, spanning the status of gender and wild-caught fisheries, the integrated benefits of a gender-informed approach, GBV as a specific concern in the sector, and new ongoing areas of evidence-finding demonstrating why gender matters for improved wild-caught fisheries management.

 The webinar was moderated by Cate Owren, IUCN, and included the following presentations by: